 In the Node Caption pane, click the topmost (All) node.

-In the Node Details pane, view the value for ATTRIBUTE_NAME.
+In the Node Details pane, look at the value for ATTRIBUTE_NAME.

-This value shows you which series, or combination of product and region, is contained in this node.
+This value tells you which series, or combination of product and region, is contained in this node.
 In the AdventureWorks example, the topmost node is for the M200 Europe series.

 In the Node Caption pane, locate the first node that has child nodes.

-If a series node has children, the tree view that appears on the Model tab of the Microsoft Time Series Viewer will also have a branching structure.
+If a series node has children, the tree view that is displayed on the Model tab of the Microsoft Time Series Viewer will also have a branching structure.

-Expand the node and click one of the child nodes.
+Expand the node and click on one of the child nodes.